AllenInstitute/aifi-swanson-teaseq/README.md

 **Genome Builds**
 All samples used in Swanson, *et al.* were from human donors.
 We use *GRCHg38/hg38* genome builds throughout our processing and analysis.

+**Computing Environment**
+Preprocessing and analysis scripts were generated and run on Linux/Unix-like platforms (Debian/Ubuntu) with R >= v3.6.3 and 4.0.2 .

 [Return to Contents](#con)